Donate Time

 Can I leave early for the school run?

 Absolutely!
 We have lots of parents, grandparents and caregivers volunteering with us.
-Just give us a heads up so we can make sure we have cover for the entire shift.
+Just give us a heads up, so we can make sure we plan for it.

 What are we doing to be COVID safe?